 Did you know that the nutritional needs of African Americans are completely different than other racial groups?
-Sequence Multivitamins were designed to meet the needs of African American men, women, and the unique needs of older adults.
+Sequence Multivitamins were designed to meet the needs of African American men, women, and older adults.
 Using research outcomes and population data, a custom multivitamin was developed to address the unique vitamin and mineral deficiencies in African Americans.

 Vitamin D Deficiency

 Four out of five African Americans have vitamin D deficiency compared to one in three white Americans.
 Vitamin D deficiency is also associated with increasing diabetes, hypertension, prostate cancer, breast cancer, colon cancer, and more.